 Is a home appraisal the same as a home inspection?

 While the process behind a home appraisal and home inspection may seem similar in that they both involve analyzing the home's condition, they are two very separate processes.
 A home appraisal is used to determine the value of a home, whereas a home inspection considers a home's condition to ensure it is habitable.
 An appraisal is typically much shorter than a home inspection, as a home inspection usually lasts several hours and involves a thorough analysis of the property's condition.
 The appraiser communicates with the mortgage lender on the amount the property is worth, whereas the home inspector communicates with the buyer or seller of the home on structural problems or repairs that are needed on the property.
 A home inspector will provide information on how to fix any problems encountered during the inspection process, whereas a home appraiser will not provide details on how to repair the issues they find.

 Who conducts the home appraisal?

 Appraisers are licensed professionals who do not have any ties to the mortgage lender, buyer, or seller.
-They must be a neutral third-party who can provide a fair, unbiased appraisal of the home.
+They must be neutral third-party who can provide a fair, unbiased appraisal of the home.
 Appraisers must typically go through several hours of training, depending on the state where they are becoming appraisers.
 They also typically need an associate’s degree, while advanced appraisal positions will require a bachelor’s degree.

 How much is an appraisal?

-The home appraisal cost depends on the size of the home and level of detail involved in the appraisal process, but will typically range between $300 and $450.
+The home appraisal cost depends on the size of the home and the level of detail involved in the appraisal process, but will typically range between $300 and $450.
 The buyer typically pays for the appraisal, but the mortgage lender is usually the one who will order it.
 If the sale doesn't end up going through for whatever reason, the appraisal fee is typically non-refundable.